leancodepl/poe2arb/README.md

 ### Linting

-We use [staticcheck](https://staticcheck.io) with all checks enabled.
+We use [staticcheck][staticcheck] with all checks enabled.

-To make VSCode use `staticcheck`, add this to your settings:
+To make VS Code use `staticcheck`, add this to your settings:

 ```json
 "go.lintTool": "staticcheck",